lpala96/Project-1/README.md

 ### How to install / use

--Fork and clone github link
+* Fork and clone github link
--Run json server for db.json
+* Run json server for db.json
--open index.html in the browser
+* open index.html in the browser

 ## Credits